The Fender 400-PS FAQ

 When the generator is now plugged into the Bass channel, and the audio generator is changed to 80 Hz., due to the previous EQ settings, the power output to the three loads can go up to 190 watts R.M.S. per load.

-Then, the signal level is reduced till 5%T.H.D. is reached, which yields a musician's super clean 435 watts R.M.S., as a very clean conservative final power rating figure.
+Then, the signal level is reduced til 5%T.H.D. is reached, which yields a musician's super clean 435 watts R.M.S., as a very clean conservative final power rating figure.

-To put it simply.
-What this all means is...... the stock factory 400-PS setup correctly is more a 500+ watt amplifier, than a low 400 watt amp in the hands of the real world bass player.
+To put it simply...
+What this all means is... the stock factory 400-PS setup correctly is more like a 570 watt RMS amplifier, than it is a low 400 watt RMS amp in the hands of the real world bass player.

 When JBL gave birth to their K series of speakers, JBL jumped out front in the power game big time.
 Remember, we are talking pre and post 1970 here.